damazz/HQCA/README.md

 pyscf (and prerequisite packs) >= 1.7.4

 Optionally:
-optss (simple optimization program for different ACSE or VQE optimizations) graph_tool >= 2.35
+opts (simple optimization program for different ACSE or VQE protocols involving classical optimization) graph_tool >= 2.35
-Maple 20xx, with QuantumChemistry module for SDP purification
+Maple 202x, with QuantumChemistry module for SDP purification

 ### Installing:
 Nothing too important besides having python3 and the corresponding modules.
 Using the quantum